kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 ### Goals

-Modify the current pullIfNotPresent policy management enforced by `kubelet` to ensure the images pulled with a secret by `kublet` since boot.
+Modify the current pullIfNotPresent policy management enforced by `kubelet` to ensure the images pulled with a secret by `kubelet` since boot.
 During the EnsureImagesExist step `kubelet` will require authentication of present images pulled with auth since boot.